UVADS/DS-3001/week-11-reinforcement-lab/README.md

 ## Let's Get Started
 1. Download the data (hint: click the link above, it should open a download)
-2. Un zip the data (hint: tar -xzf game-data.MID.PremierDraft.tar.gz)
+2. Un zip the data (hint: `tar -xzf game-data.MID.PremierDraft.tar.gz`)
-3. Make an abbreviated data file (hint: head game_data_public.MID.PremierDraft.csv > data-summary.csv)
+3. Make an abbreviated data file (hint: `head game_data_public.MID.PremierDraft.csv > data-summary.csv`)
-3. Load the data into a dataframe (
+3. Load the data into a dataframe (hint:
 4. Make a scatter plot of << insert two variables here >>
 5. do some clustering -- to what end
 6. Now explore, get creative